ChazBeaver/hypr-dots/README.md

 A modular dotfiles system for managing Hyprland and Omarchy configurations on Arch Linux.

-Uses pure Bash to symlink configs cleanly into `~/.config/`.
-No dependencies beyond what Omarchy provides.
+Pure Bash — no dependencies beyond what Omarchy provides.
+Symlinks configs cleanly into `~/.config/`, installs declared packages, and keeps everything verifiable with a built-in doctor.

 ---